 The shapes analysis is performed within a pure Dolev-Yao model [3].
-CPSA's search is based on a high-level algorithm that claims to be complete, i.e. every shape can in fact be found in a finite number of steps [2].
-CPSA's search has not been shown to be complete, a deficiency we are committed to repair.
+CPSA's search is based on a high-level algorithm that was claimed to be complete, i.e. every shape can in fact be found in a finite number of steps [2, 5].
+Further theoretical work showed classes of executions that are not found by the algorithm, however it also showed that every omitted execution requires an unnatural interpretation of a protocol's roles.
+Hence the algorithm is complete relative to natural role semantics.
+Appendix B discusses omitted executions.